Winner's Curse Free Robust Mendelian Randomization with Summary Data: Simulations studies

 While CARE demonstrates robust performance across various scenarios, it is important to note its limitations.
-Our additional simulations revealed two situations where CARE's performance may be suboptimal.
+As one reviewer suggested, we consider a simulation scenario that the parameter assumptions of other methods are true (where a three-sample MR design is used and the first GWAS is reserved solely for IV selection based on association strength so that the normality of $\hat{\beta}_{X_j}$ is not distorted).
+In this case, some alternative robust MR methods may outperform CARE, indicating that other robust MR methods may outperform CARE in a three-sample MR desgin (Supplementary Section~\ref{sup:three samples}).
+Further simulations revealed two situations CARE is suboptimal.
 Firstly, in settings with non-linear relationships between genetic variants and exposures, CARE showed slightly inflated Type 1 error rates, larger bias, and worse coverage (Section \ref{sup:nonlinear} in Supplementary Material).
 This limitation stems from the method's underlying assumption of linear relationships, which is common in MR studies and often justified by the predominantly linear or additive nature of genetic effects on complex traits \citep{wainschtein2022assessing}.
 Unlike our current approach, which exclusively utilizes GWAS summary data to estimate causal effects, recent advancements have addressed the non-linearity issue through methods like DeepMR \cite{malina2022deep}, a deep learning-based approach applicable when individual-level DNA sequence data are available.
-These approaches have shown promise in modeling complex, non-linear relationships between genetic variants, genomic marks, and outcomes using individual-level DNA sequence data.
-While currently focused on genomic marks rather than complex traits and diseases, these methods may open new avenues for MR research.
-We anticipate that the challenges addressed in our work---measurement error bias, winner's curse bias, and invalid instrumental variable screening---will be equally relevant in deep learning-based MR contexts.
-We leave such an exciting research direction for future work.

 Secondly, CARE's performance may be compromised when the sample size of the exposure GWAS is small, resulting in a limited number of selected candidate IVs (Section \ref{sup:sample_size} in Supplementary Material).
 This issue may also arise due to a relatively small number of independent IVs (Section \ref{sup:sample_size_SNP} in Supplementary Material).
 Such scenarios can lead to increased sensitivity to violations of IV assumptions and challenge our asymptotic normality results, which require the number of candidate IVs to approach infinity.
 Users should exercise caution when applying CARE and other MR methods in these scenarios and consider alternative methods or larger sample sizes when possible.
-Detailed results of these simulations are provided in the Supplementary Materials.

 In the end, it is worth mentioning that the core algorithm in CARE is written in C++ using the R package RcppArmadillo, and each step within the algorithm has a closed-form solution.
 Consequently, CARE has similar computational efficiency to many other methods, such as cML-DP and MRmix (Supplementary Figure~\ref{supfig:simulation_runtime}), despite utilizing a larger number of IVs and a relatively high number of bootstrap iterations (2,000).
 Under the main simulation setting (12,000 simulations across 30\%, 50\%, and 70\% invalid IVs), the average computational time of CARE is 12.6 seconds.
 Notably, the computational time for all methods is less than a minute in most situations when using one single core in a server.
 Thus, computational time should not be the primary consideration when deciding the method to be used.